-Perhaps you’re in a similar situation as I was and you’re currently holding on to your wide-angle lens as if your life was depending on it.
-Hopefully, these 5 reasons why a telezoom will improve your landscape photography might intrigue you to invest in one yourself.
+Perhaps you’re in a similar situation and you’re holding on to your wide-angle lens as if your life was depending on it.
+Hopefully, the 5 reasons listed below will inspire you to zoom in on the landscapes more often.

 It’s easy to forget that the grand landscape is filled with small details.
 Still, it’s the combination of all these details that build the landscape.

-Capturing the grand landscapes with the use of a wide-angle lens gives the viewer a feeling of being present in the landscape but zooming in on the smaller details gives an entirely new perspective of our surroundings.
+Capturing grand landscapes with the use of a wide-angle lens gives the viewer a feeling of being present in the landscape but zooming in on the smaller details gives an entirely new perspective of our surroundings.
 It introduces us to a whole new world.

 Let’s do a quick experiment.
-It will only take five seconds but it might change your perspective forever:
+It only takes five seconds but might change your perspective forever:

 Look around and find something to rest your eyes on.
 This could be anything.
 Place your fist in the shape of a binocular in front of your right eye and continue looking at the same subject.